lliming/fair-research.github.io/index.md

 Findable, Accessible, Interoperable, and Reusable: in other words, **FAIR**.

 This site is intended to provide access to resources relevant to FAIR research.
-To start with, we provide tools for:
+To start with, we provide tools for working with:

-* [Big Data Bags (**BDBags**)](https://github.com/fair-research/bdbag): An exchange format and associated tools for exchanging large and complex data collections.
+* [Big Data Bags (**BDBags**)](https://github.com/fair-research/bdbag): An exchange format for exchanging large and complex data collections.
 * [Minimum viable identifiers (**Minids**)](https://github.com/fair-research/minid): Lightweight identifiers that can be easily created, resolved, and used.